MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 I'm mainly interested in the research of Natural Language Processing, and I'm actively researching in:
 - Commonsense Reasoning via Conceptualization
-- NLP applications in E-Commerce Domain
+- NLP Discovery in E-Commerce Domain
 - Commonsense Knowledge Graph Attack/Defense

 ## Education